 After they have finished their milk and stories, go and brush their teeth not only will this break the routine of milk to sleep but help minimise tooth decay.

-Weaning your toddler off the bottle during the night
+Weaning off during the night

 Probably the simplest way to get rid of the bottles is by not offering them.
-This will of course result in LOTS of protest because that’s what toddlers like to do.
+This will of course result in lots of protest because that’s what toddlers like to do.
 There are many other resettling techniques such as offering a muzzie or soft toy as a comforter that they can reach for instead.

 This might be worth a try to begin with, giving it a couple of nights to see if it works.
 Some toddlers get on with it straight away, others have protested so much that the next technique will be much more effective.